GreenShoeGarage/HackerRadio/README.md

 https://www.adafruit.com/product/1958

 1. Solder length of wire for antenna
-2. Wire up Si4713 breakout board to NodeMCU
+2. Wire up Si4713 breakout board to NodeMCU.
+Audio device must be transmitting at line level, mic level audio sources will not work.

 | Node |  Si4713 |
 | --- | --- |